gabesouto/Trybe-Football-Club/README.md

     cd trybe-futebol-clube/

-   <summary><strong>Running the Application with Docker</strong></summary>
   </br>

   <strong>Note:</strong> To run the application this way, you must have [Docker](https://www.docker.com/) installed on your machine.

   </br>
-  After cloning the project, install the dependencies in the back-end and front-end folders.
+  After cloning the project, install the dependencies.
       npm run install:apps

   In the app folder of the project, bring up the containers <strong>app_backend</strong>, <strong>app_frontend</strong>, and <strong>db</strong> using the docker-compose.dev.yaml.
 Use the following command.